nicolezattarin/COVID19-Italy-phase2-enriched-dataset/region_colors/REGIONS_RESTRICTIONS.md

-# What do the colors mean?

 ## colors_daily.csv
-The **colors_daily.csv** dataset contains information about the restriction regime in every region on every date since the start of such restrictions.
+The **colors_daily.csv** dataset contains information about the restriction regime in every region on each day since the start of such restrictions.
 The fields are as follows:

 * The date indicating the day the entry refers to (YYYY-MM-DD).